-The full moon of October, called the Hunter's Moon, will grace the skies Oct.
-24, making a close pass by Uranus — though the faint planet will be difficult to see against the lunar glare.
+The full moon of October, called the Hunter's Moon, will grace the skies this week on Wednesday (Oct.
+24), making a close pass by Uranus — though the faint planet will be difficult to see against the lunar glare.

 The moon becomes officially full on Oct.
 24 at 11:45 a.m.
 EDT (1545 GMT), according to NASA's SkyCal.
 For observers in New York City, the near-full moon will rise on that day at 6:30 p.m. local time and set the next morning at 8:02 a.m., according to the U.S. Naval Observatory (USNO).
 The moon will be in the constellation Cetus and will rise about 28 minutes after sunset (which will happen at 6:02 p.m., per the USNO).

 The close pass to Uranus will happen a day after that planet reaches opposition on Oct.
 23. Opposition is when the Earth is directly between an outer planet and the sun.
 At that point, the planet (Uranus, in this case) and the sun appear to be on the exact opposite sides of the sky.
 During oppositions, planets are at their brightest and easiest to observe, because they are above the horizon all night long in most locations.
 [How to See Planet Uranus in the Night Sky]